How to Prepare for Hurricane Season

 Put Together an Emergency Kit

-Have a basic emergency kit at home.
+Have a basic emergency kit at home in case you lose power.
 An emergency kit should contain things like water (typically a gallon per person per day for several days), non-perishable food, a battery powered radio, a flashlight, first aid kit, extra batteries, cell phone with chargers, and a manual can opener.

 Depending on your individual needs, consider adding things like soap and hand sanitizer, medications, glasses and contact solution, infant supplies, pet food, important family documents, menstrual and personal hygiene products, and a fire extinguisher.